 “He’s technically very good with a lovely range of passing and he breaks his lines taking real responsibility on the ball,” Portsmouth boss Danny Cowley said in 2021.
 “He looks a talented player.”

-The 20-year-old will spend 2022-23 on loan at Eredivisie club Sparta Rotterdam and will be hoping to break into the Arsenal team on his return.
+The 20-year-old is spending 2022-23 on loan at Eredivisie club Sparta Rotterdam and will be hoping to break into the Arsenal team on his return.

 LB: Brooke Norton-Cuffy

 While Norton-Cuffy is a right-back, we’re just going to assume he can play left-back for the sake of this team.

 The defender, who joined Arsenal’s academy from Chelsea in 2016, made his debut for the Under-23s at the age of 16 and is regarded as one of their best prospects.

 He spent the second half of 2021-22 on loan at League One side Lincoln City and impressed everyone at the club with his defensive work and attacking dribbles.

 “I don’t want Arsenal ringing me up saying ‘what have you said that for?’, former manager Michael Appleton stated.
 “But I’ve been saying it behind the scenes, I think he will play for Arsenal’s first team on a regular basis.”

 “It might not be for a couple of years but it’s definitely going to happen.”

 After Lokonga thrived under Vincent Kompany at boyhood club Anderlecht, Arsenal fought off interest from other sides to sign him for £17.2million in 2021.

 He initially struggled to adapt to English football and couldn’t quite establish himself in the team, starting just 12 Premier League games in 2021-22 and making a further seven substitute appearances in the competition.